Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Features/FeatureLayer_DictionaryRenderer/README.md

 ## How it works

-This sample loads a number of point, line, and polygon feature tables from a Runtime geodatabase.
-For each feature table, a `FeatureLayer` is created, and a `DictionaryRenderer` object is created and applied to the layer.
-Note that each layer needs its own renderer, though all renderers can share the DictionarySymbolStyle, in which case all layers will use the same symbology specification (MIL-STD-2525D in the case of this sample).
-Each layer is added to the map, and when all layers are loaded, the map's viewpoint is set to zoom to the full extent of all feature layers.

-## How it works

 1. Create a `Geodatabase` with a given path.
 2. Wait for geodatabase to completely load by connecting to the `loadStatusChanged` signal and checking the `loadStatus`.
 3. Cycle through each `GeodatabaseFeatureTable` from the geodatabase using `Geodatabase.geodatabaseFeatureTables()`.